- Free delivery over £40

 Before taking any new medication or treatment you should read all available product and packet information in order to fully inform yourself.

-Sudafed Blocked Nose Spray makes use of one active ingredient:
+Sudafed Blocked Nose Spray contains the active ingredient:

 - Xylometazoline hydrochloride 0.1% w/v

-Sudafed Blocked Nose Spray makes use of several inactive ingredients as well:
+Sudafed Blocked Nose Spray contains the inactive ingredients:

 - Sodium dihydrogen phosphate